kushkapadia/servitect/README.md

 `Servitect` comes with a variety of built-in features that streamline the development process:

 ### 1. MVC Folder Structure Generation
-- Automatically generates a standard Model-View-Controller folder structure.
+- Automatically generates a standard Model-Controller folder structure.
 - Creates the directories and files for:
   - **Models**: Schema definitions and database models.
-  - **Views**: Template files for rendering views.
   - **Controllers**: Handles logic and data flow between models and views.
   - **Routes**: Defines API routes and endpoints.
 - Pre-configured to follow best practices for scalability and maintainability.